Tension in Nigeria as Buhari govt accuses opposition of subversive tactics - Premium Times Nigeria

 Also unclear was the claim about the group that the Defence Headquarters accused of circulating a document calling for Mr Buhari’s overthrow.

 Two days after the military’s statement, PREMIUM TIMES could not independently verify that any group named Nigerian Continuity Progress circulated a document.
-Both purported document remained a mystery to journalists, public commentators, security experts and even military insiders.
+Both the group and its purported document remained a mystery to journalists, public commentators, security experts and even military insiders.

 At least eight military personnel, including two naval officers and one Air Force officer, said they did not see the statement in separate exchanges with PREMIUM TIMES on Thursday.